Mors (island)

-Mors or Morsø is an island in the shallow sound called Limfjorden within Denmark's Jutland peninsula.
-It has an area of 367.3 km² and as of 1 January 2019, it had a population of 20,373.
+Mors or Morsø (the latter more formal) is an island in the shallow sound called Limfjorden between Denmark's Jutland peninsula and the North Jutlandic Island.
+It has an area of 367.3 km2 and as of 1 January 2025, it had a population of 19,486.
 The main town on the island is called Nykøbing Mors.
 Geologically Mors is unique.
 Like the neighbouring island of Fur, it is known for its deposits of diatomite, locally known as 'moler' (mo-clay).

 Sights

 Jesperhus Flower Park

 The largest flower park in the Nordic countries, Jesperhus, is situated in Legind Bjerge to the south west of Nykøbing.
 The park contains wide range of plants, including cacti, palms, a variety of roses and a lot of other colourful flowers.
 The park also has a butterfly reserve, aquarium, aviary, terrarium and hatching center.

-The Moler Museum
+Fossil and Mo-clay Museum

-The Moler Museum boasts the largest collection of moler (diatomite) fossils in Denmark and tells the story of moler geology, the natural history of the island, and the relationship between the Danish people and moler including its manufacturing properties.
-The fossils include imprints of birds, fish, turtles, plants and insects.
+The Fossil and Mo-clay Museum (Fossil- og Molermuseet), located in northern Mors, boasts the largest collection of moler (diatomite) fossils in Denmark and tells the story of moler geology, the natural history of the island, and the relationship between the Danish people and moler including its manufacturing properties.
+The fossils include imprints of birds, fish, turtles, plants and insects found in the Fur Formation on Mors.